winny-/tinybasic.rkt/README.md

 variable, it will copy over.
 Otherwise the original value is copied over (default is `0`).

+## Contrib

+There are examples in the tinybasic-examples package.
+If you use org-mode, one can use ob-basic.el contained in the tinybasic-examples package to evaluate tinybasic programs in org-mode src blocks.

 ## License

 `tinybasic.rkt` is covered under MIT/X.